JudeQuintana/cloud-infra-lab/modules/ipam/README.md

 IPAM module specific to Cloud Infra Lab.
 - only ipv4 support
-- automatically adds the provider region in operation\_regions.
+- automatically adds the provider region in operating\_regions.
 - can be expanded for pools in other regions

 ## Requirements